 Most MK3 coaches built are still in service today, including on the Royal Train.

-The DCC Compatable DANC040A Plug-In Lighting Bar is an optional extra and can be easily fitted to illuminate the coach from within.
+The DCC Compatible Plug-In Lighting Bar is an optional extra and can be easily fitted to illuminate the coach from within.
+The light bar is available in either yellow, for incandescent lighting, or white, for modern lighting.

 The light bar can be set for either yellow, for incandescent lighting, or white, for modern lighting.